Ce1er/dotfiles/README.md

 All dependencies use names from arch linux's repositories (official and AUR).
 Other repositories will likely have similar names for projects that will probably work fine.
 AUR dependencies are installed using yay, you can use a different AUR helper or install those packages manually if desired.

 Warning: These are not general use configs.
 Some of them are specifically designed to work well with my hardware or other software that I use so some parts may not work without modification.
+Some are kept up to date with breaking changes, some are not and are outdated.

 # General
 ```$ git clone https://github.com/Ce1er/dotfiles.git```